 Consider offering a discount for longer stays, such as two or more weeks.

-Also, if you pitch your prices too low, you’ll dissuade happy guests from making repeat bookings when you do decide to hike your rates to a more reasonable level.
+If you pitch your prices too low, you’ll dissuade happy guests from making repeat bookings when you do decide to hike your rates to a more reasonable level.
 Instead, start off high and offer discounts and special offers if you have fewer bookings than you would like.

 Factor in increased demand during special events, too.
 For example, property rental prices in Edinburgh usually spike during the annual Edinburgh Fringe Festival and over New Year.
-If you don’t take this into account, you could end up missing out on extra rental income.

 Preparing your holiday let for visitors